cyclus/cyclus.github.com/source/basics/introduction.rst

-The |cyclus| development framework employs a modern, open source philosophy that ensures transparency, attracts contributions from a varied community of collaborators, and guarantees institution-independent access to all potential :term:`user`\ s.
+The |cyclus| development framework employs a modern, open source philosophy that ensures transparency, attracts contributions from a varied community of collaborators, and guarantees institution-independent access to all potential :term:`users <user>`.
 In this development path, a public source code repository provides unhindered access to the `fundamental simulation framework
 <http://github.com/cyclus/cyclys>`_ and `additional agent archetypes
 <http://github.com/cyclus/cycamore>`_ volunteered by developers.
 Granting
 unfettered access only to the |cyclus| engine allows for compartmentalization of the code and its input data.
-Thus, secure and proprietary :term:`archetype developer`\ s can be similarly encouraged to utilize the |cyclus| framework.
+Thus, secure and proprietary :term:`archetype developers <archetype developer>` can be similarly encouraged to utilize the |cyclus| framework.
 This modern development model passively distributes specialized content to interested research groups, and facilitates parallel archetype development efforts by institutions with complimentary goals.
 The transparency inherent